froboy/yusaopeny_docs/content/en/docs/user-documentation/text-editor/_index.md

 title: "Text Editor"
 weight: 1
 description: >
-  Some fields in Y USA Open Y allow you to format your text like in a Word doc.
+  Some fields in YMCA Website Services allow you to format your text like in a Word doc.
 This feature is called [the Text Editor or WYSIWYG (What Your See Is What You Get)](https://ckeditor.com).
 ---

 ![blog-description__text-editor|690x307](../../../../../assets/img/dd630632ed4ea5876a15d65709946e420ffb84d1.png)